starlinglab/authenticated-attributes/docs/http.md

 The response body is a DAG-CBOR encoded array of CID strings (not CID objects).

 One additional query param is available: `{names: "1"}`.
 This enables setting the names of the assets.
 The response body is no longer an array of CIDs but instead an array of objects: `{"name": "<name of asset>", "cid": "<cid of asset>"}`.
 The names of the asset are pulled from the `title` or `name` attestation of the CID if it exists (in that order).
 This is just a convenience method for applications trying to make a more friendly search results page.

+### GET /cids

+Get all the CIDs stored in this database.
+The response is a DAG-CBOR encoded array of strings, not CID objects.